fossabot/proxy-gate/README.md

 ---

-Proxy Gate adds authentication to apps using Nginx as a proxy frontend.
-Proxy Gate enables seamless external authentication, allowing you to enhance your apps' security by adding authentication and authorization checks.
+Proxy Gate adds authentication and access controls to apps using Nginx as a proxy frontend.
+It enables seamless external authentication, allowing you to enhance your apps' security by adding authentication and authorization checks.

 ## Workflow